bbeng89/ntbk/README.md

 ## Why does this exist?

 I used to be a dedicated bullet journaler until I got tired of the limitations of writing things by hand.
 I offloaded my todo list to Todoist and scheduling needs to the calendar provided by my email host.
-This worked much better as I always have my phone on me, but I didn't always have my journal, so now I never missed a thought or idea.
+This works much better as I always have my phone on me, but I didn't always have my journal.
 However, I didn't have a good way of handling the long-form writing and journaling I did in my bullet journal.
-I tried apps like Joplin but I just wanted to be in the terminal with Vim and nothing else.
+This is something I don't typically do "on the go" and instead prefer to type in vim as it's much faster and less limiting than pen and paper.
+I tried apps like Joplin but I really just wanted to be in the terminal with Vim and nothing else.
 I then tried just vim and NERDTree in Dropbox, which worked but I felt I needed some way of automating common tasks like opening todays "page" and quickly opening collections.
 That's where NTBK came in.

 ### Philosophy